Creating a Dysphagia Cookbook IDDSI-Style

 Get your copy today!

-Editor’s Financial Disclosures and Notes:
+Editor’s Financial Disclosures and Notes

 I, Karen Sheffler, do not have anything to financially disclose in offering this platform for John to share how and why he created this new dysphagia cookbook (other than him sending me a copy – as promised per our conversation at the Dysphagia Research Society meeting in San Francisco, March 2023).
 I have known John Holahan for years, ever since discussing shear rates, rheology, and thickeners at a Dysphagia Research Society meeting in Chicago in 2015.
 I recall bonding (or should I say nerding out about how significantly temperature dependent the viscosity of thickened liquids are) with John and Peter Lam (chair of IDDSI) at a Food and Nutrition Conference Expo (FNCE) in 2017.
 More recently, I have seen John hard at work volunteering hours of time for the IDDSI Reference Groups from Canada and the United States, as well as contributing to our International Reference Group.
 Thank you John, and I am happy to recommend this cookbook!